gitsean/NodeAuth/ReadMe.md

 TODOS:

-1. Create url to add items (authed)
+1. Create url to add items (authed) - DONE.
-2. Create url to view items (all)
+2. Create url to view items (all) - DONE.
 3. Create url to delete own entries

 4. Go back to the front end and finish it out